-July 18, 2012
+Government Contracts Law360 July 20, 2012

-The Federal Awardee Performance and Integrity Information System (FAPIIS) is designed to be a "one stop shop" for acquisition professionals to obtain information regarding contractor performance and responsibility matters, including non-responsibility determinations, terminations for default and administrative agreements entered into in lieu of suspension or debarment.
-Today, the Office of Federal Procurement Policy (OFPP) in the Office of Management and Budget (OMB) issued a notice that it is requesting comments on whether changes to existing regulations and guidance might improve contracting officers' access to contractor performance and integrity information.
+The Federal Awardee Performance and Integrity Information System is designed to be a "one-stop shop" for acquisition professionals to obtain information regarding contractor performance and responsibility matters, including nonresponsibility determinations, terminations for default and administrative agreements entered into in lieu of suspension or debarment.

+On July 18, the Office of Federal Procurement Policy (OFPP) in the Office of Management and Budget issued a notice that it is requesting comments on whether changes to existing regulations and guidance might improve contracting officers' access to contractor performance and integrity information.
 See 77 Fed.
 Reg.
 42339 (July 18, 2012).

-In the OFPP Notice accompanying the Federal Register Notice, OFPP relates that there are concerns that certain practices associated with entering information into the Central Contractor Registration (CCR) database and the reporting of unique Data Universal Numbering System (DUNS) numbers are limiting contracting officer access to information that is potentially relevant.
-Specifically, the CCR User's Guide instructs contractors to maintain a unique DUNS number for each business location or different business address, but the Government does not associate each such DUNS number with a particular entity.
-Accordingly, the Notice relates that contracting officers cannot determine if there may be relevant information reported under different DUNS numbers assigned to other locations at which the contractor conducts business or under different DUNS numbers assigned to other parts of the contractor entity, such as
+In the OFPP notice accompanying the Federal Register notice, the OFPP relates that there are concerns that certain practices associated with entering information into the Central Contractor Registration (CCR) database and the reporting of unique Data Universal Numbering System (DUNS) numbers are limiting contracting officer access to information that is potentially relevant.

+Specifically, the CCR user's guide instructs contractors to maintain a unique DUNS number for each business location or different business address, but the government does not associate each such DUNS number with a particular entity.
+Accordingly, the notice relates that contracting officers cannot determine if there may be relevant information reported under different DUNS numbers assigned to other locations at which the contractor conducts business or under different